docwyatt2001/RoutWire/README.md

 ### Setup
 On Nodes and Orchestrator run:
-`curl https://raw.githubusercontent.com/lorenzo95/RoutWire/master/client-test --output client-test && chmod +x client-test`
+`curl https://raw.githubusercontent.com/lorenzo95/RoutWire/master/routwire --output routwire && chmod +x routwire`

 #### Change the config flags and passwords!!!

 Run the Orchestrator (Can be one of the Nodes):
-`./client-test server`
+`./routwire server`

 Run the Nodes:
-`sudo ./client-test client`
+`sudo ./routwire client`